Fireworks (Drake song)

 "Fireworks" is a song by Canadian rapper Drake featuring American singer Alicia Keys from his debut album Thank Me Later (2010).
-The artists previous collaborated on Keys' "Un-Thinkable (I'm Ready)".
+The artists had previously collaborated on Keys' "Un-Thinkable (I'm Ready)".
 Originally, it was supposed to be the fourth single, but it was changed to Fancy.

 Background

-Fireworks was one of the most anticipated songs off Thank Me Later.
+Originally produced by German record producer Crada with additional production from Boi-1da and 40, Fireworks was one of the most anticipated songs off Thank Me Later.
 It was originally thought that Kings of Leon was on the chorus, however, due to lack of sample clearance, it was announced at a concert that Alicia Keys would sing the chorus.